christian-predebon/recipe-finder/README.md

 ### Testing

 The project uses Vitest for testing.
 The tests are located at the same level of the files they are testing.
+You can check the coverage by running `npm run test:coverage`.

+### Build analysis

+You can check the build analysis by running `npm run build:analyze`.
+It uses [Rsdoctor](https://rsdoctor.rs/).

 ### API